September 18, 2021: Partridge Hunting Opening Day (27 Photos)

 We spotted a couple ducks but they were very wild and took flight long before we were in range, not uncommon especially since we didn't know they were in the gully.

-As fog rolled in the dogs began repeatedly pointing but couldn't zero in on a covey of birds, partly due to the weather which was causing the birds to run instead of fly.
+As fog rolled in the dogs began repeatedly pointing but couldn't zero in on a covey of birds, partly due to the weather which caused the birds to run instead of fly.

-Sunday arrived and Sunday hunting has not started yet.
+Sunday arrived but Sunday hunting has not started yet for this year.
 We had another awesome breakfast of fish puddings, bacon, eggs and toast before packing up our gear for the drive home.
 Before Bassan and I left we cleaned our harvest and bagged up the meat.
-Peter will be staying in Trepassey and will continue bird hunting thoughout the week.
+Peter will be staying in Trepassey and will continue bird hunting throughout the coming weeks.

 Cheers, MIKE